paulinoprojects/PythonNotes/FlowControl.md

 # Elements of Flow Control
 1. Conditions
-2. Blocks of Code

-Conditions
     - Flow control statements often start with a part called the condition and are always followed by a block of code called the clause.
     - Conditions is a specific name in the context of flow control statements.
 Conditions always evaluate down to a Boolean value, True or False.
     - A flow control statement decides what to do based on whether its condition is True or False, and almost every flow control statement uses a condition.
+2. Blocks of Code
+    - Lines of Python code can be grouped together in blocks.
+    - You can tell when a block begins and ends from the indentation of the lines of code.
+There are three rules for blocks.
+      - Blocks begin when the indentation increases.
+      - Blocks can contain other blocks.
+      - Blocks end when the indentation decreases to zero or to a containing block’s indentation.